Content from Introduction

 Tables (Relations)

 Tables are a fundamental tool for organizing and processing data in a structured way.
 They consist of rows and columns, much like what you’re used to seeing in spreadsheet programs like Excel.
 Each column represents a specific attribute or characteristic—such as “Name,” “Date of Birth,” or “Email Address.”
 Each row represents a single data entry, showing the actual values for those attributes.
-More precisely, each column would represent a person and contain information about that person.
+More precisely, for example, each row represents a person and contains information about that person.
 This concept is transferable to all types of objects.

 Primary Key and Foreign Key